Paris–Roubaix: 1936

-1949 – The wrong route
+1949

 The result in 1949 took several months and two international conferences to sort out.
 André Mahé was first but his win was challenged because he took the wrong course.
 Mahé was in a break of three that reached Roubaix velodrome in the lead, but he was misdirected by officials and entered the track by the wrong gate.
 Mahé was declared winner but a few minutes later other riders arrived using the correct route and Serse Coppi, brother of famous Fausto, won the sprint for what was assumed to be the minor placings.
 After a protest and several months, Serse Coppi was named joint winner with Mahé.
 Mahé said in 2007:

 C'est trop bête d'en parler (It's too stupid to talk about).
 There was a break.
 Coppi attacked.
 His brother Fausto gave him a push to get him away.
 He wanted his brother to win.
 I waited a bit and then I attacked and I caught him and the break.
 Then I went off by myself.
 I was going to win Paris–Roubaix.
 At the entrance to the vélodrome, there were crowds everywhere, blocking the way.
 I looked around for where to go and I was directed round the outside wall of the track, to where the team cars had to park.
 It wasn't like nowadays, when there's television and everything.
 Then it was more chaotic and the whole road was blocked.
 People said I should have known the way into the track.
 But how do you know a thing like that at the end of Paris–Roubaix, when you've raced all day over roads like that?
 A gendarme signalled the way to go and that's the way I went.

 It was a journalist on a motorbike who managed to get up to me.
 He was shouting 'Not that way!
 Not that way!'
 And I turned round in the road and I rode back beneath the outside wall of the grandstand and I saw a gateway that went into the track, a gateway for journalists.
 And that's the way I went, except that it came out on the other side of the track from the proper entrance.
 The bunch came in and Serse won the sprint.
 But then his brother told Serse to go to the judges to object.
 He told Serse that I hadn't ridden the entire and precise course and that therefore I should be déclassé.
 But that was below him.
 Coppi wanted his brother to have a big victory.
 He was a great champion, Coppi, but to do what he did, to protest like that to get a victory for his brother, that wasn't dignified for a champion.
 That was below him.
 A champion like that should never have stooped that low.
 I never spoke to him about it.
 Never did.
 Why should I?